Our preschool programs will help your children develop vital social, mental and physical skills before they start school.

 - Early Learning Association Australia – for information and resources about early education.

-- Department of Education and Training – to find an early childhood service or school including a dedicated section about kindergarten programs.
+- VIC.GOV.AU – Education – information for parents – to find an early childhood service or school including a dedicated section about kindergarten programs.

 - Playgroup – to find information about local playgroups.